 In general, to stay focused on your work, it’s important to eliminate or avoid distractions.
 It's particularly true when it comes to remote work.
 Undoubtedly, work remotely results in more freedom.
 At the same time, it can also lead to more distractions and interruptions.
 Here we only talk about the digital distractions such as browsing time-wasting websites.
 How does one reduce such distractions in remote work during coronavirus?

-If you are working remotely on your Mac, you can use distraction blocker apps like Cisdem AppCrypt to block access to unwanted distracting websites and apps.
+If you are working remotely on your Mac or PC, you can use distraction blocker apps like Cisdem AppCrypt to block access to unwanted distracting websites and apps.

 Step 1.
 Download and install AppCrypt.
 Launch it.
 When you open the app for the first time, it will ask you to set a password.
 Please do read the Warning before you submit the password.
 You can have someone else to set the password for you without you knowing the password.